Ludwig Tessnow: Heidemann and Langemeier

 On the morning of 9 September 1898, two seven-year-old girls named Hannelore Heidemann and Else Langemeier left their neighbouring homes near Lechtingen (now a district of Wallenhorst), north of the town of Osnabrück, to attend the village school, located just 300 yards from the Heidemanns' cottage.
 When both girls failed to arrive home for lunch at 12:15 p.m., their frantic mothers visited the village school, only to discover that neither child had arrived at school that morning.

 Both Jadwiga Heidemann and Irmgard Langemeier fetched their husbands from work to initiate a search for their daughters.
 This search was assisted by several friends and neighbours and covered the entire village.
-After three hours, a decision was made to expand the search radius to include nearby woodland.
+After three hours the search radius was expanded to include nearby woodlands.
 Shortly after 9 p.m., these volunteers discovered the nude body of Hannelore Heidemann.
 The child had been extensively mutilated and dismembered, with sections of her body strewn about the forest.
 Later that evening, local police discovered the nude body of Else Langemeier concealed within bushes close to where Heidemann had been found.
 Her body had also been extensively mutilated and dismembered.

 Police questioning of local residents produced a witness who informed police he had observed a local carpenter named Ludwig Tessnow walking into the village from the direction of the woodland on the morning of the children's disappearance.
 Furthermore, this witness claimed Tessnow's clothing was heavily stained with dark, reddish-brown blotches.
 Tessnow was arrested, still wearing this stained clothing.

 Tessnow protested his innocence, insisting the ample dark stains upon his clothing were wood dye which had spattered onto his clothing in recent carpentry jobs he had performed for locals, and that the eyewitness had observed him walking in the direction of his home from one of these jobs.
 Furthermore, although a button found at the crime scene matched the buttons upon his suit (which was missing one button), Tessnow claimed he had lost the button several weeks prior.

 In his questioning, Tessnow displayed no signs of nervousness or agitation, or any indications he suffered from a form of mental illness.
 He was eventually released from custody due to a lack of sufficient evidence.
 Tessnow made no attempt to leave Lechtingen, and was observed wearing this stained clothing on several subsequent occasions.
 In January 1899, he relocated to the village of Baabe in the district of Mecklenburg-Vorpommern.